Daily readings

 Friday, September 26, 2025

 Cosmas and Damian.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationCosmas and Damian